vinayhegde1990/devops-notes/docs/source/README.rst

 Please Note:
 -------------------
 - This is still a work in progress.
-Contributions / Feedback are welcome!
+Feedback, suggestions and queries are always appreciated!
+- Kindly read the guidelines on how to share your :ref:`CONTRIBUTING` to this project.
-- Feel free to contact me via `email <vinay.hegde30@gmail.com>`_ or `WhatsApp <https://api.whatsapp.com/send?phone=919967875270>`_ for the above
+- Feel free to contact me directly via `email <vinay.hegde30@gmail.com>`_ or `WhatsApp <https://api.whatsapp.com/send?phone=919967875270>`_ on the above.